mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

 ---
 layout: post
-title: A gentle introduction to fitting an integrated occupancy model that combines presence-only and detection/non-detection data.
+title: A gentle introduction to an integrated occupancy model that combines presence-only and detection/non-detection data, and how to fit it in `JAGS`
 category: blog
 ---